University of Nebraska-Lincoln

 Who is served?

-These are the 6 middle schools that ETS serves in the Lincoln community: Culler, Dawes, Goodrich, Lefler, Mickle, and Park.
-ETS, RUB, and UBMS cater to students with distinct interests from these 3 LPS high schools: Lincoln High, North Star, and Northeast.
-SSS serves eligible UNL undergraduates.
-Cumulatively, between LPS and UNL, we cater to +1,398 students.
+These are the five Lincoln Public Middle Schools that ETS serves in the Lincoln community: Culler, Dawes, Lefler, Mickle, and Park.
+ETS, RUB, and UBMS cater to students with distinct interests from these three Lincoln Public High Schools: Lincoln High, North Star, and Northeast.
+SSS serves eligible University of Nebraska-Lincoln undergraduates.
+Cumulatively, between LPS and the university, we cater to +1,398 students.
 To learn more about the eligibility criteria for each one of the component programs, please visit the Apply section from the main menu.

 The Federal TRIO Programs in the US, through 2,800 projects, serves close to 790,000 Americans.
-This includes more than 22,000 students with disabilites and approximately 6,000 US veterans.
+This includes more than 22,000 students with disabilities and approximately 6,000 US veterans.

 Why are TRIO programs important?